Georgia

 • Permanent residence: Yes

-Permanent residence and citizenship exist but require years of legal stay, language, and ties — remote workers often cycle through tax-resident status first.
+Permanent residence and citizenship exist but need years of legal stay, language, and ties to Georgia.
+Many remote workers become tax residents first.

 Practical difficulty